 It depends.
-If it's a Roth IRA, the inheritance is federal-income-tax-free if the account was opened more than five years before you take any withdrawals.
+If it's a Roth IRA, the inheritance is typically federal-income-tax-free if the account was opened more than five years before you take any withdrawals.
 If it's a traditional IRA, however, you will usually owe income tax as you withdraw money from the account.
-You have two choices on how to take withdrawals:

 I inherited my mother's traditional IRA.
 Do I have to pay tax on the full amount I receive each year from the account?

 Actually, when you inherit an IRA, there's an easily overlooked deduction.

 If the estate was large enough to be subject to federal estate tax, you can deduct the portion of the federal estate tax attributable to the IRA.
 In addition, you don’t have to pay tax on the portion of withdrawals attributable to nondeductible contributions that your mother made to the IRA (if any).

 Say you inherited a $50,000 IRA when your mother died in 2022, which, because it was included in your mother's taxable estate, boosted the estate tax bill by $22,500.